 - Deep-linking will help you track the number of click and where they came from.
 You can then generate reports – pattern reports, funnel reports, cohorts – for further analytical understanding.
 These tell you how a visitor move through your app, map the conversion paths or the drop-off points, how many retentions resulted from a particular campaign and the lifetime value of different demographical segments.

-So get started with acquiring those app customers to capitalise on the dynamic mobile platform.
+So get started with acquiring those app customers to capitalize on the dynamic mobile platform.